 What do B.C.'s latest COVID-19 restrictions mean for you?

-Wide-ranging new rules for social interactions, recreation and travel are in place across the province
+Wide-ranging rules for social interactions, recreation and travel are in place across the province

-The new measures expand on regional restrictions introduced earlier this month, and apply them to people living everywhere in B.C.
-Social interactions have been severely limited and masks are now mandatory in all indoor public spaces.
+The measures expand on regional restrictions introduced in early November, and apply them to people living everywhere in B.C.
+Social interactions have been severely limited and masks are mandatory in all indoor public spaces.

 The restrictions are the tightest British Columbians have seen during the second wave of the pandemic, and they apply everywhere.
 More details are available on the B.C. government website, but here are answers to some of your more pressing questions.